akueckes/z80pack/README.md

 ## General notes/limitations:
 - machines cromemcosim and imsaisim are used as examples how to enable and pre-configure the new hardware emulations (see sim.h, simio.c, simcfg.c and system.conf files)
-- sound cards, joysticks and high resolution graphics currently operate in command line mode only, the z80pack web frontend is missing the appropriate Javascript support (library needs to be updated).
+- sound cards, joysticks and new graphics hardware emulations currently operate in command line mode only, the z80pack web frontend is missing the appropriate Javascript support (library needs to be updated).
 Also, there is a bug in the Javascript library which affects the correct rendering of 4x4 (=monochrome) video mode for the Dazzler emulation.
 - If you need to run the emulation within Microsoft Windows, the Windows Subsystem for Linux (WSL) has a couple of advantages compared to the Cygwin approach of earlier z80pack versions.
 Since a full Linux is run in a container, we can use a genuine Linux distro of your choice and not just a Posix environment.
 Also there are significant performance improvements.
 Unfortunately, WSL offers limited support for audio, and no support at all for using game controllers.
 See below for how to configure your WSL environment for changing this on your own.
 It works out a bit tricky, but it works.
 - SDL2 under certain conditions seems to create noise with a phase directly related to the selected audio buffer size, probably when calling the audio callback function.
 Only seen with Ubuntu (libsdl2-2.0-0 version 2.30.0+dfsg-1ubuntu3.1), no fix yet.

 ## Notes on Cromemco Dazzler
-- define HAS_DAZZLER in the appropriate sim.h file to enable this emulation
+- define HAS_DAZZLER in the appropriate sim.h file to enable this emulation during build
 - additional config settings in the system.conf file:
 	- set **dazzler_interlaced** to 1 to enable interlaced display for the Dazzler
 	- set **dazzler_frame_sync** to 1 to avoide frame tearing during the verical scan period
 	- set **dazzler_stats** to 1 to enable some statistics output

 ## Notes on Cromemco D+7A
-- define HAS_D7A in the appropriate sim.h file to enable this emulation
+- define HAS_D7A in the appropriate sim.h file to enable this emulation during build
 - the D+7A now supports both audio playback and joystick inputs
 - can be configured to produce a WAV file as recording of an audio sequence
 - build z80pack with WANT_PORTAUDIO=YES to use the PortAudioframework for sound, X11 for display and the standard Linux joystick driver for joysticks